Prof Thomas Borody

 Director of the Centre for Digestive Diseases, Sydney, Australia

-Dr Borody completed both his BSc(Med) and later MB BS at the University of NSW graduating in 1974.
+Prof Borody completed both his BSc(Med) and later MB BS at the University of NSW graduating in 1974.

 He gained experience in parasitology, treatment of TB and leprosy in the Solomon Islands, completed his MD at the Garvan Institute of Medical Research and University of Sydney School of Veterinary Science, then spent 3 years in clinical research at the Mayo Clinic, Rochester, Minnesota.